cellux/blog/contents/articles/my-first-day-with-the-raspberry-pi/index.md

 This small chip contains an ARM 1176JZF-S CPU, a Broadcom VideoCore IV GPU and 512 MB RAM (these are the specs for my Model B - there is also a Model A with only 256 MB RAM, one USB port and no Ethernet).

-To minimize the cost, there is no on/off button or reset switch: the only way to reset the system is to pull the plug and insert it again.
+To minimize the cost, there is no on/off button or reset switch: the only way to reset the board is to pull and reinsert the micro USB plug.

 ##### The boot process